About This Journal

 Print subscriptions within the United States are $50 per year for individuals and $75 per year for institutions.
 International subscriptions are $80 per year.

-Inquiries concerning sales, print subscriptions, purchase of back issues, and exchanges are handled by Irene Holiman (see Contact Us) or can be addressed to the Editor-in-Chief ().
+Inquiries concerning sales, print subscriptions, purchase of back issues, and exchanges are handled by the Editor-in-Chief ().

-RSABG was established in 1927 by Susanna Bixby Bryant with the mission to document, display, conserve, and educate on the flora native to California, a cause championed by the articles in Aliso to this day.
+CalBG was established in 1927 by Susanna Bixby Bryant with the mission to document, display, conserve, and educate on the flora native to California, a cause championed by the articles in Aliso to this day.
 Originally sited at the family’s ranch near Santa Ana in Orange County, the Garden was relocated in 1951 to its current 86-acre site in Claremont, eastern Los Angeles County.
-Today, RSABG displays some 2000 taxa of plants native to the California Floristic Province, which extends a little beyond the northern and southern boundaries of the State of California.
+Today, CalBG displays some 2000 taxa of plants native to the California Floristic Province that extends a little beyond the northern and southern boundaries of the State of California.
 The Garden’s mission is reflected in the maintenance of an extensive living collection, seed storage facilities, the 10th-largest herbarium in the United States, and a world-class botanical library.
-Affiliated with the Claremont Colleges, RSABG trains professional botanists through a graduate education program, with degrees granted by Claremont Graduate University.
+Affiliated with the Claremont Colleges, CalBG trains professional botanists through a graduate education program, with Master's and Doctoral degrees granted by Claremont Graduate University.